 overlimit_resattack when the request processing time limit is exceeded or not

-In the node is configured to register the attack, it either blocks the request or forwards it to the application address depending on the filtration mode.
+If the node is configured to register the attack, it either blocks the request or forwards it to the application address depending on the filtration mode.

-If the node is configured not to register the attack and the request does not contain other attack types, the node forwards the original request to the application address.
+If the node is not configured to register the attack and the request does not contain other attack types, the node forwards the original request to the application address.
 If the request contains other attack types, the node either blocks the request or forwards it to the application address depending on the filtration mode

 The rule DOES NOT allow to: